4. Content creation and personal branding

 Like any other form of communication, creating content for social media requires planning.
 You need to identify your purpose for creating content, and the audience for whom it is intended.

-Social media is often used as a news source by Australians, with 25% of us using it to read news stories.
-It can be a powerful tool for communicating your data, insights or any information you want to share.
+Social media can be a powerful tool for communicating your data, insights or any information you want to share.
 Sometimes the media inaccurately oversimplifies information for the general public.
 Be careful to adequately explain yourself so that if your post does go “viral”, the correct message is delivered.
 It is good practice to:

 • be clear and concise.